Ava-Vispilio/SC4064/Assignment 1/Results.md

 So in thread order, the indices used are 0, 1, 4, 5 (not consecutive).
 The first two threads (same row i=0) access 0, 1 (consecutive); the next two (row i=1) access 4, 5 (consecutive).
 So within each row of the block we get consecutive accesses, but the block as a whole does not.
 With larger 32×32 blocks, an entire row of 32 threads has consecutive `j`, so they access 32 consecutive indices — coalesced along that row.
 The toy 2×2 case shows why small 2D blocks can be non-coalesced; 32×32 recovers coalescing per row.

 So why does 2D still win even though a tiny 2D block is non-coalesced?
-In a toy 2×2 block, the first four threads (in CUDA order) access indices 0, 1, 4, 5 — not consecutive, so that would be non-coalesced.
+In a toy 2×2 block, the first four threads (in CUDA order) access indices 0, 1, 4, 5 (not consecutive, so that would be non-coalesced).
 But we use 32×32 blocks.
 In a 32×32 block, the 32 threads with the same `threadIdx.y` and `threadIdx.x = 0,1,…,31` all share the same row `i` and have consecutive `j`.
 In row-major layout, that row is stored in consecutive memory, so those 32 threads access consecutive addresses.

 So the fast 2D run is not “non-coalesced”; it gets coalescing too.
 It beats 1D because the 2D layout matches the matrix (better cache locality, no division/modulo to compute `i`, `j`), and warps align with rows (threadIdx.x is the fast dimension), so the hardware can use memory bandwidth more effectively.
 The “non-coalesced” pattern only appears in the small 2×2 example; at 32×32, 2D is coalesced and wins on top of that.